 In 1993 and 1994 she also attended the winter classes of Isabelle O’Neil Foundation Faux Finishes, in Palm Beach Florida.

 Besides her artistic endeavors, she was a member of the Steering Committee for The Alzheimer’s Association Rita Hayworth Gala for 17 consecutive years, as well as Chairman of The Athens Ball in NY for the American College in Greece for another six years.

-She was a benefactor of the Christopher Reeve Paralysis Foundation, the Gabrielle Angel Foundation for Cancer Research and a Chairman for a fundraising event in New York for the Gennadios Library in Athens.
+She was a benefactor of the Christopher Reeve Paralysis Foundation, the Gabrielle Angel Leukemia Foundation for Cancer Research, and a Chairman for a fundraising event in New York for the Gennadios Library of Athens.
 Together with her late husband, Herbert Rounick, they were for several years patrons of the MET.

-In 1997, she had her first exhibition of paintings at the New World Art Center in Soho, New York.
+On May 8, 1997, she had her first exhibition of paintings at the New World Art Center in Soho, New York.
 All the proceeds went to benefit AMFAR Aids research.

 In 2005, Della returned to Greece where she worked in arts and crafts at her Mykonos studio.
 It was then that she started developing her paintings into sculptures.
-She began taking sculpting classes at her old schools and in the summer of 2016, Della presented a series of bronze sculptures in Mykonos called Andromeda and Pleaides.
-That same summer, her work was part of a group show at the Skoufa Gallery in Mykonos and later in the fall, at the same Gallery in Athens.
+Visiting NY, 2016 and 2017 with Professor Sculptor Arslan, she began taking sculpting classes at her old school ART Students League and in the summer of 2016, Della presented a series of bronze sculptures in Mykonos called: “Andromeda and Pleaides – Cosmic Prayer”.

 In July 2019, she presented the series of sculptures “Personal Mythology” at the Big White Gallery in Mykonos.